 App permissions are organized by groups.
-You can grant these group permissions individually.
-You can change a permission group status any time when not driving, by using the settings menu.
+You can individually grant these group permissions.
+You can change a group permission status any time when not driving, by using the settings menu.

 When you launch an app using SYNC, the system may ask you to grant certain permissions, for example: